julienherrero/awesome-list/README.md

 - [uberto/pesticide](https://github.com/uberto/pesticide) - A Library To Write Domain-Driven Tests, written in Kotlin on top of Junit5
 - [unhappychoice/color-hash.kt](https://github.com/unhappychoice/color-hash.kt) - :traffic_light: https://github.com/zenozeng/color-hash implementation by Kotlin/Android
 - [usefulness/easylauncher-gradle-plugin](https://github.com/usefulness/easylauncher-gradle-plugin) - Add a different ribbon to each of your Android app variants using this gradle plugin.
 Of course, configure it as you will
+- [usefulness/licensee-for-android](https://github.com/usefulness/licensee-for-android) - Turn raw cashapp/licensee report into assets/Kotlin code that can be easily consumed from an Android app
+- [usefulness/project-starter](https://github.com/usefulness/project-starter) - Set of plugins that may be useful in Multi-Module Android projects
 - [v1tzor/TimePlanner](https://github.com/v1tzor/TimePlanner) - Mobile app for planning tasks for the day with multimodule architecture, MVI, Compose, Room, Voyager, AlarmManager, Notification, Charts
 - [valkriaine/Bouncy](https://github.com/valkriaine/Bouncy) - RecyclerView and NestedScrollView with physics-based bouncy overscroll effect
 - [vanniktech/Emoji](https://github.com/vanniktech/Emoji) - A library to add Emoji support to your Android / JVM Application